City reviews policy after 11-year-old shocked with stun gun

-CINCINNATI (AP) - Cincinnati officials are calling for changes to police policy after an officer used a stun gun on an 11-year-old Ohio girl who was suspected of shoplifting.
+CINCINNATI (AP) - Some officials in Cincinnati are calling for a change to police policy after an officer used his stun gun to shock an 11-year-old Ohio girl suspected of shoplifting from a supermarket.

+Cincinnati police can use stun guns to incapacitate people as young as 7 years old if they're actively evading arrest, under current policy.

-Cincinnati's vice mayor has proposed raising the minimum age for stun gun use from 7 to 12 years old.
-Officers are currently told they can use them on 7 to 70-year-old suspects actively evading arrest.
+Vice Mayor Christopher Smitherman has proposed raising the minimum age for stun gun use by police to 12 years old.
+Police Chief Eliot Isaac said the department will review policies on use of force on minors, and that he was "extremely concerned" such force was used on a child that young.

-Police say the officer suspected the girl was shoplifting Monday from a Kroger supermarket when he approached her.
-They say she ignored commands to stop before he shocked her.
-The girl was taken to a hospital and released to a guardian.
+Police said the officer suspected the girl was shoplifting Monday night from a Kroger Co. supermarket when he approached her.
+They said she ignored several commands to stop before the officer fired his stun gun at her back.
+She was taken to a hospital and later released to a parent.

-The police chief says he's "extremely concerned" such force was used on a child that young.
-He promised to thoroughly review policies on use of force involving minors.
+The girl was charged with theft and obstructing justice, but Hamilton County Prosecutor Joe Deters, a Republican, dropped charges Wednesday after a call from Cincinnati Mayor John Cranley.

+In later interviews, the girl admitted putting snacks in her backpack, saying her friends dared her to take them.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.